“Hello from Buffalo New York, from across the GREAT BIG POND.

 I thought I would give an update on the new layout currently under construction.

 However, before I get to the update I want to share something.
-Back on October 13 I lost a friend of over 30 years.
+In October I lost a friend of over 30 years.

 And now on to the update!
 I have included some pictures regarding the Construction of this massive layout.
 Now keep in mind this layout is a backward “7” of sorts.
 The total layout in size is a little over 105 square feet total.
 Not impressive by some layouts but keep in mind the drawing that I sent originally.
 Here is what the layout will look like: